One Week in Jordan Itinerary

 - Underwear – This seems like a no brainer, but I wanted to share my favorite travel underwear for women.
 They’re expensive, but last a long time and they wash really well while traveling (ask me how I know).

 - Sports Bra – Again, this brand of sports bra is what I like.
-Easily washable like the underwear which is essential for Jordan where you’re sweating all day every day.
+Easily washable like underwear which is essential when you’re visiting Jordan where you’ll sweat all day every day.

 - Good hiking shoes with grip women | men

 These are essential for hiking around Petra where you’re hiking on stony mountains and hot sand.
 You’ll appreciate your grip, especially on the way down!